"Everything you want is on the other side of fear."

 Facing fears is a practice:

-Check the real danger: Is this fear protecting you from harm, or is your comfort zone defending itself?
+Check the real danger: Is this fear protecting us from harm, or is our comfort zone defending itself?

-Choose what matters more: What's more important than your comfort?
-Your purpose?
-Your growth?
-Your loved ones?
+Choose what matters more: What's more important than our comfort?
+Our purpose?
+Our growth?
+Our loved ones?

-Take action: Start small if you need to.
+Take action: Start small if we need to.
 Feel the fear and do it anyway.

 Learn: What happened?
-Was it as bad as you feared?
-What did you learn about yourself?
+Was it as bad as feared?
+What did we learn about ourselves?

 Fear as Compass